 Introduction

 There is perhaps no ability that is more important for learning about how the world works than reasoning about cause-and-effect relations.
-This is a key cognitive ability because it enables human learners to encode causal relations to inform prediction and inference (e.g., Oakes & Cohen, 1990; Rakison, Smith, & Ali, 2016; Schlottmann & Shanks, 1992), causally to intervene on those relations to generate new effects (e.g., Gopnik et al., 2001), and counterfactually to reason about causal events to determine what would have happened if the chosen intervention had not been undertaken (e.g., Harris, German, & Mills, 1996; Sobel, 2004).
+This is a key cognitive ability because it enables human learners to encode causal relations to inform prediction and inference (e.g., Oakes & Cohen, 1990; Rakison, Smith, & Ali, 2016; Schlottmann & Shanks, 1992), to intervene on those relations to generate new effects (e.g., Gopnik et al., 2001), and counterfactually to reason about causal events to determine what would have happened if the chosen intervention had not been undertaken (e.g., Harris, German, & Mills, 1996; Sobel, 2004).

-Despite general consensus among researchers about the importance of causal reasoning, there remains considerable disagreement among theorists about the mechanisms that underpin this ability.
-For example, it is unclear whether a domain-general associative mechanism such as associative learning underpins causal reasoning or whether—as has recently been suggested by some theorists (e.g., Gopnik et al., 2004; Walker, Lombrozo, Williams, Rafferty, & Gopnik, 2017)—causal reasoning is grounded in a Bayesian-inference mechanism.
-In particular, it is as yet unresolved whether, and to what extent, an associative mechanism or a Bayesian mechanism can explain the finding that human learners engage in backwards-blocking reasoning (e.g., Sobel et al., 2004).
-Note that backwards blocking refers to when observers “block” or discount redundant potential causal cues.
-The aim of the experiments reported here was to examine whether, and under what conditions, adults use backwards blocking reasoning, and to investigate which mechanism best fits the data.
+Despite general consensus among researchers about the importance of causal reasoning, there is much less consensus among theorists about the mechanisms that underpin this ability.
+For example, it is unclear whether domain-general mechanisms such as associative learning underpins causal reasoning or whether—as has recently been suggested by some theorists (e.g., Gopnik et al., 2004; Walker, Lombrozo, Williams, Rafferty, & Gopnik, 2017)—causal reasoning is grounded in a Bayesian-inference mechanism.
+One empirical finding about which domain-specific and domain-general theorists have disagreed considerably concerns whether, and to what extent, an associative mechanism or a Bayesian mechanism can explain the finding that human learners engage in backwards-blocking reasoning in which learners are said to block, or discount, redundant causal cues when other cues unambiguously produce effects (e.g., Blaser, Couvillon, & Bitterman, 2004; Shanks, 1985; Shanks & Dickinson, 1987; Sobel et al., 2004).
+The aim of the experiments reported here was to examine whether, to what extent, and under what conditions, adults use backwards blocking reasoning, and to investigate which mechanism best fits the data.
+We focus on backwards-blocking reasoning because it bears directly on the question of whether an associative or a Bayesian mechanism underpins adults’ causal-reasoning abilities and because, as we will discuss, the evidence if mixed about the extent to which adults engage in backwards-blocking reasoning.

+The emergence of backwards-blocking reasoning

 The ability to reason about causal events is thought generally to emerge between 18 months and 5 years of age (e.g., Gopnik et al., 2001; Sobel & Kirkham, 2006; Sobel et al., 2004; cf. Sobel & Kirkham, 2005, 2006).
 Although researchers have used a variety of paradigms to examine causal reasoning in childhood (for a review see Bullock, Gelman, & Baillargeon, 1982), here we focus on research that has used the blicket-detector design.
-We focus on this paradigm because it has been used most extensively to test children’s causal-reasoning abilities as well as to assess their ability to engage in backwards blocking reasoning, and because we use this paradigm to assess causal reasoning and backwards blocking reasoning in adults in Experiments 1-3.
-We chose also to focus on this paradigm because the notion that children—and to some extent adults—use Bayesian inference to reason about causal events and to engage in backwards blocking reasoning was developed in the context of the blicket-detector paradigm and in concert with key advances in computer science, philosophy, machine learning, and statistics (for a review, see Gopnik et al., 2004).
+We focus on this paradigm for two reasons.
+First, it has been used most extensively to test children’s causal-reasoning abilities as well as to assess their ability to engage in backwards blocking reasoning.
+Second, versions of this design have been used to evaluate adults’ causal reasoning abilities, which may support cross-study and between-age comparisons.
+Third, we focus on this paradigm because the notion that human reasoners use Bayesian inference to reason about causal events and to engage in backwards blocking reasoning was developed in the context of the blicket-detector paradigm and in concert with key advances in computer science, philosophy, machine learning, and statistics (for a review, see Gopnik et al., 2004).